Racine Art Museum Showcases Peeps In New Exhibit

 CHICAGO (CBS) — There’s no sugarcoating it – Peeps are everywhere this time of year.

-But if you want a new look at the marshmallow treat, plan a day trip to Racine, Wisconsin.READ MORE: Illinois Authorizing All Counties To Open Vaccine Eligibility To Anyone Age 16 And Older Amid Drop In Demand In Some Areas
+But if you want a new look at the marshmallow treat, plan a day trip to Racine, Wisconsin.READ MORE: Chicago Man Wrongly Targeted By Police Dozens Of Times Because He Has Same Name And Birthdate As A Wanted Man

 The Racine Art Museum is hosting the International Peeps Art exhibition.
 It’s got 138 pieces focused on the marshmallow treat.